juancul/octopus/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * Minification plugins try to minify the JavaScript code of the plugin.
 Not all minification plugins do this good enough and can cause problems.
 Turn off the JavaScript minification and try again.
 * Caching could also cause problems if caching is set too aggressively.
 Generally don't ever enable HTML caching on a WooCommerce shop, as it can cause troubles with plugins that generate dynamic output.

+= I see issues in the backend of my shop.
+Admin pages get rendered weird, and popups don't go away when I click to close them.
+How can I fix this? =

+You probably have some script or ad blocker activated.
+Deactivate it and the issues should go away.
+Usually you can disable the blocker for just that particular site (your WooCommerce back end).

+Our plugin injects tracking pixels on the front end of WooCommerce shops.
+As a consequence scripts of our plugin have been added to some privacy filter lists.
+The idea is to prevent the scripts running if a shop visitor has some ad blocker enabled and wants to visit the front end of the shop.
+This is totally ok for visitors of the front end of the shop.
+But, it becomes an issue for admins of the shop who have a blocker activated in their browser and visit the backend of the shop.

+Unfortunately there is no way for us to generally approve our scripts in all blockers for the WooCommerce back end.

+Therefore we recommend admins of the shop to exclude their own shop from the blocker in their browser.

 = Where can I report a bug or suggest improvements? =

 Please post your problem in the WGACT Support forum: http://wordpress.org/support/plugin/woocommerce-google-adwords-conversion-tracking-tag
 You can send the link to the front page of your shop too if you think it would be of help.

 == Screenshots ==

 1. Settings page

 == Changelog ==

+= 1.8.1 =

+* Fix: Version number
+* Fix: FB default pixel id

+= 1.8.0 =

+* New: Google Analytics UA standard beta
+* New: Google Analytics 4 beta
+* New: Google Optimize beta
+* New: Activation indicators
+* Tweak: Put admin scripts into header for faster rendering
+* Fix: Detect proper admin path in tabs.js

+= 1.7.13 =

+* New: Facebook pixel
+* Tweak: Adjust db and bump up to version 3
+* Tweak: Introduced Pixel_Manager and restructured Google Ads class

+= 1.7.12 =

+* Fix: Removed namespace for main class because it was conflicting with freemius in some cases

+= 1.7.11 =

+* Fix: Directory name fix
+* New: Warning message if an ad- or script-blocker is active
+* Tweak: Improved one of the db saving functions
+* Tweak: Start using namespaces

+= 1.7.10 =

+* Fix: child theme detection

+= 1.7.9 =

+* Fix: Roll back to 1.7.7 since namespace don't work everywhere
+* Fix: child theme detection

+= 1.7.8 =

+* New: Warning message if an ad- or script-blocker is active
+* Tweak: Improved one of the db saving functions
+* Tweak: Start using namespaces

+= 1.7.7 =

+* Fix: Don't show the rating popup if an admin uses a script blocker

+= 1.7.6 =

+* Fix: Improved check if dynamic remarketing settings already has been set before checking for it.
+* Fix: Saving to the database threw sometimes warnings that have been fixed.
+* Tweak: Styling changes

+= 1.7.5 =

+* New: Added checks for freemius servers
+* New: Dynamic remarketing pixels
+* New: Deactivation trigger for the WGDR plugin if dynamic remarketing is enabled
+* Fix: Adjusted the cookie name for Cookie Law Info
+* Fix: Improved detection if WooCommerce is active on multisite
+* Fix: Fixed default setting for conversion_id
+* Tweak: Added back rating testing code
+* Tweak: Adjusted some links
+* Tweak: Code style cleanups

 = 1.7.4 =